KuryakovArtem/crmSystem/README.md

 # Driving school crm v1.0
-### This project is made to simplify the interaction between students and instructors and administration in driving school.
+### This project is made to simplify the interaction between students and teachers / administration in driving school.

 - When user comes to the site